Night of Champions (2009): Main event matches

 In the penultimate match, Rey Mysterio defended the WWE Intercontinental Championship against Dolph Ziggler.
 Ziggler gained an early advantage by muscling his opponent into the turnbuckle with a powerbomb.
 In attempt to ground his opponent, Ziggler locked Mysterio in a headlock and rode him into the mat.
 Mysterio managed to escape his opponent's onslaught by connecting with a kick to his opponent.
 He ascended the top turnbuckle in an attempt to dive on his opponent, who countered with a dropkick.
 The challenger ascended the turnbuckle himself with Mysterio on his shoulder and performed a gutbuster off the second rope.
 After an attempt to pin him, Mysterio retaliated by hitting the 619 and a body press to pin the challenger and retain the title.

-CM Punk lost the World Heavyweight Championship to Jeff Hardy.
+CM Punk lost SmackDown's World Heavyweight Championship to Jeff Hardy.

 In the final match, CM Punk defended the World Heavyweight Championship against Jeff Hardy.
 Punk dominated the challenger early with a series of kicks and armlocks before Hardy escaped to the floor.
 Punk performed a suicide dive on Hardy, only to crash as his opponent moved away only to have Hardy go for a dive of his own and Punk reciprocate with his own dodge.
 The champion made his way back to the ring in the hopes of the referee declaring him the winner via countout, the act of a wrestler failing to appear in the ring for the referee's count of 10; Hardy made his way back in the ring by nine.
 A frustrated Punk continued his assault with knees before Hardy countered with a Whisper in the Wind followed by a pin attempt.
 Punk escaped the pin with a riding dragon sleeper for a submission attempt.
 Hardy escaped with some offense before ascending the top turnbuckle and attempting with his finishing maneuver, the Swanton Bomb, only to have the champion lift his knees up, driving them into Hardy's back.
 Punk exploited his advantage, and hit Hardy with the GTS.
 He went for the pin, only to have Hardy respond by the referee's count of two.
 Punk decided to leave the ring at that time in hopes of getting counted out, which would allow him to retain his championship.
 Hardy headed him off on the entrance ramp, and threw him in the ring.
 Once both men were back in the ring, Punk made one more attempt at the GTS only to have the challenger counter with the Twist of Fate.
 He then attempted the Swanton Bomb again, which fully connected for Hardy to pin Punk, winning the World Heavyweight Championship for the second time, his third World Championship overall.